Port of Chancay: Capacity

 In the first expansion phase, around one million containers can be handled per year.

-The port of Chancay possesses significant advantages compared to other ports in the South Pacific: a natural draft of 17.8 meters (58.4 feet) and a strategic geographic position on Peru's central coast, in proximity to the port of Callao, Jorge Chávez International Airport, and the Initiative for the Integration of the Regional Infrastructure of South America, as well as the Central Amazonian Interoceanic Corridor, which is designed to accommodate vessels with capacities exceeding 18,000 TEUs.
+The port of Chancay possesses significant advantages compared to other ports in the South Pacific: a natural draft of 17.8 meters (58.4 feet) and a strategic geographic position on Peru's central coast, in proximity to the Port of Callao, Jorge Chávez International Airport, and the Initiative for the Integration of the Regional Infrastructure of South America, as well as the Central Amazonian Interoceanic Corridor, which is designed to accommodate vessels with capacities exceeding 18,000 TEUs.
 Similarly, the initial phase will comprise four jetties with a length of 400 meters.

 The port project comprises three elements: the port operations zone, designated for embarkation activities.
 The alternative is the entry complex, which will encompass the vehicle port, entry gate, customs inspection area, administrative offices, logistics and support services area, and the interconnecting tunnel with the Pan-American Highway.
 The primary operational objective for port construction is to facilitate the transportation of about 1 million TEUs and a total of 6 million cargo items annually.

 Business structure and context

-China was building the harbour as a gate from South America to China due to its interest in this resource-rich neighbouring continent.
+China was building the harbor as a gate from South America to China due to its interest in this resource-rich neighboring continent.
 Peruvian mining company Volcan will own a 40% share of the company and COSCO Shipping will hold the remaining 60%.
-The Peruvian Congress passed a law granting Cosco exclusive use of the port; which has stirred controversy in Peru regarding Chineses-influence.
+The Peruvian Congress passed a law granting Cosco exclusive use of the port; which has stirred controversy in Peru regarding Chinese influence.

 Xi Jinping has said the port is expected to generate $4.5 billion annually and create 8,000 jobs.
 The Chancay Industrial Park and the multipurpose port are scheduled for concurrent construction.
 Both will establish ports and industrial hubs with integrated multi-functionality, encompassing logistics, industrial zones, service and technology complexes, and residential regions.
 Chancay Park will undergo development in four phases: the initial phase will concentrate on logistics and warehousing, whilst the subsequent phases will emphasize industrial development.
 The concluding step will entail real estate implementation.

-The establishment of the new port in 2024 has garnered some attention in Chile regarding if it will reduce costs for Chilean trade given it will compete with the port of El Callao or if it will lead to trade diversion and higher prices for Chinese goods as result of transhipments in it.
+The establishment of the new port in 2024 has garnered some attention in Chile regarding if it will reduce costs for Chilean trade given it will compete with the Port of Callao or if it will lead to trade diversion and higher prices for Chinese goods as result of transhipments in it.

+Prospect

+Despite Peru's political turbulence, the Chancay port project has received broad support from the Chinese and Peruvian governments.
+The port is expected to shorten trans-Pacific Ocean shipping time and function as a key gateway to South America.
+Analysts note that, unlike the CK Hutchison's Panama port sale deal, the Chancay port development is regarded as economically significant and less likely to trigger similar tensions.